Bar Crawls: Prague, The Royal Route 🇨🇿

 Capitalism aside, the food and the beer is of good quality (albeit leaning towards western wallets, price-wise) while the open plan lunch hall is atmospheric and faintly medieval without clubbing you over the head with it.
 My personal favourite of their drinks is the dark lager with a distinct bitter note but some seasonal variants crop up every few months and may be more suitable for your needs.
 There is also a small bar the other side of the courtyard if you just want a beer, though it is small and can be very tricky to find space during peak times.

-The turn of the millennium has been a period of revived brewing – and to an extent cooking in the Czech Republic, but it’s time to get medieval and it doesn’t get more old-school than the cro-magnon appeal of 2.
-U Cerneho Vola (The Black Ox) a simple drinking den where tourists are tolerated rather than requited.
+A simple drinking den where tourists are tolerated rather than requited.
 Don’t be surprised if your choice of seat or lingering around results in being barked at to take a seat down in the backroom!

 This slideshow requires JavaScript.

-You see, there was a reason I did the crawl this way around – the hard yards have been done, and it’s all downhill back to Mala Strana, Charles Bridge and the old town.
+You see, there was a reason I did the crawl this way around – the hard yards have been done, and it’s all downhill back to Malá Strana, Charles Bridge and the old town.

-Just as one fantastic pub passes, another one arrives in 3.
-U Hrocha (The Hippo).
-These particular two pubs are the jewels of Prague in my opinion, yet counter to the norm are both located in Mala Strana, not really a noteworthy area for great pubs.
+The Hippo and the Black Ox are the jewels of Prague in my opinion, yet counter to the norm are both located in Malá Strana, not really a noteworthy area for great pubs due to the over-tourism.
 This fantastic place is located on a gradient up a steep hill to the castle, already lending it a suitably crooked characterful look from the exterior.
 As you descend, look out for the Pilsner Urquell branded sign above the door and dive into an entrance hall.
-To your left is the taproom, and your right… well… don’t ask me why anyone really wants to go in there.
+To your left is the taproom, and your right… well…an overspill area don’t ask me why anyone really wants to go in there.

 This slideshow requires JavaScript.